mattrips/scratchPad/Protocol Conformance.md

 &#9724; protocol conformance declaration
 : a declaration that a type conforms to a protocol.
-  * A declaration that a type conforms to a protocol `a` further constitutes, with respect to each protocol `n` from which protocol `a` inherits, a declaration that the type conforms to protocol `n`.  [need caveat for other declarations that already drag in some or all of those protocols]
+  * A declaration that a type conforms to a protocol `a` further constitutes, with respect to each protocol `n` from which protocol `a` inherits, a declaration that the type conforms to protocol `n` so long as the type has not already been declared to conform to  provided, however, if a .  [need caveat for other declarations that already drag in some or all of those protocols]

 &#9724; protocol requirements set
 : The set of requirements declared in the declaration of a protocol.

 &#9724; protocol witness set
 : Given a declaration that a type conforms to a protocol, the protocol witness set is the set consisting of the protocol witness for each declared requirement of the protocol.
-  * There is only one protocol witness set for a given declaration that a type conforms to a protocol.
+  * There is only one protocol witness set for a declaration that a type conforms to a protocol.
   * The protocol witness set for a  is immutable.
 It does not
   * If the protocol has no declared requirements, the protocol witness set is empty.
   * Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.